hubleto/developer/book/content/pages/advanced-development/customizing-ui/forms.md

 You can add Table components, that were created for other models into Form components.
 Firstly, you need to import your desired Table component into the Form component.
 After this, you need to specify some props:

 - `uid` - generated UID
-- `showHeader` - a boolean that shows/hides the header of the table with a title and buttons
-- `showFooter` - a boolean that shows/hides the footer of the table
 - `descriptionSource` - specifies which description source to use (both, props)
 - `description` - a description of a table
 - `data` - data for the table